mtimjones/7drl/README.md

 - [ ]  Add a CES (Component Entity System) framework for entities in the world (not player).

+- [ ]  Add combat system, how attack works, defense, etc.

+- [ ]  XP System, XP to next level is 110% of previous level.

 - [ ]  Update the UI to permit stats.

 - [ ]  Add Animals (health NPCs) into the world (random movement, vary speed).